 If you accidentally microwave foil, the likely outcome is that it will catch on fire.
 This is because in an accidental scenario, you are likely to have wrinkles in the foil.
 These wrinkles cause energy to build up, generating heat, which in turn may cause a fire.

-That said, if you catch it quickly, you can remove the foil before it causes any true damage to the microwave.
+That said, if you catch it quickly, you can remove the foil before it causes any true damage to the oven similar to what happens if you put a fork in the microwave.

 How to Use Aluminum Foil in the Microwave